 5. Not creating ABM-focussed content

-ABM is all about super personalised, targeted marketing, that resonates with a specific account’s challenges.
+Account-Based Marketing is all about super personalised, targeted marketing, that resonates with a specific account’s challenges.
 So if you’re not creating content to reflect that, you’re not making the most of your strategy.

 Once you have an understanding of your target accounts, consider the business challenges they have (that you can help to address) and plot out buyer mapped content to target those account challenges specifically.
 From targeted, segmented email marketing, through social selling, to on-page content personalisation (or ‘smart content’) make sure every interaction your key account has with your content is relevant to them.